Smart home FAQs

 Your smart home questions answered

 There can be lots of things to think about when you are setting up your smart home.
-From safety and compatibility to whether you need any installation - we've put together answers to some frequently asked questions to help you create the perfect smart home for you!
+From safety to installation - we've put together answers to some frequently asked questions.
+Let's help you create the perfect smart home!

 It depends on the device, but they're designed to be easy to install and operate.
 For many devices, if you can install an app on your phone, then you're more than qualified!